andreagf1996/portfolio/README.md

 - Accreditations/Certificates: Epic Cosmos for Data Scientist, Epic Cosmos Data Model for Data Architects

 ### Education
-- Bioinformatics and Computational Biology, MS   May 2025
+- Bioinformatics and Computational Biology, MS - May 2025

-  University of Texas at Dallas                  GPA: 3.9
+  University of Texas at Dallas, GPA: 3.9
     - Data Science Certificate
-- Biochemistry, BS                               May 2019
+- Biochemistry, BS - May 2019

-  University of North Texas                      GPA: 3.8
+  University of North Texas, GPA: 3.8
     - Minor in Spanish

 ### Projects